Skip to main content

 Integration and Connectivity

 The ERP system you choose should seamlessly integrate with your other business functions, such as supply chain management, human resources, and customer relationship management.
-This integration provides a holistic view of your operations and facilitates data-driven decision-making.
+Make sure it connects with your existing tech stack, especially if you're using a separate financial management software and other core tools.

 5 Benefits of ERP in Financial Management